Mockappp/Facebookclone/README.md

-<p> Flutter Facebook UI using Flutter for Android IOS Wgit EB By MOCK APP</p>
+<p> Flutter Facebook UI using Flutter for Android IOS WEB By MOCK APP</p>